soubhikbarari/harvard-election-analytics-2020/README.md

 ![](TrumpPopHists.png)

-Nevertheless, averaged together, the resulting map of state-level popular voteshares sees a consider amount of (literal) grey area.
-There may be consensus on some of the swing states, but the mean of Gov 1347's point predictions reveals an extremely tight race ahead of us in the 24 hours -- or days -- to come.
+Nevertheless, averaged together, the resulting map of state-level popular voteshares shown below in **Figure 4** sees a consider amount of (literal) grey area.
+There may be consensus on the eventual winner of some major swing states, but the <u>mean</u> of these point predictions reveals very slim win margins for Biden.

 <h3><b>Figure 4: Map of Average Gov 1347 State-Level Two-Party Popular Vote Forecasts (for Trump)</b></h3>

 ![](TrumpPopMap2.png)

+Taken together, Gov 1347 forecasts tell us that there will be a tight race ahead of us in the 24 hours -- or days -- to come.

 For more state-by-state summary statistics, see [this table](trump.html).